ManticoreGamesInc/platform-documentation/src/api/coresocial.md

 ### `IsFriendsWithLocalPlayer`

-In this client script example a global leaderboard is enriched with additional data about the players, in this case wheather the player on the leaderboard is you, or if they are a friend of yours.
+In this client script example a global leaderboard is enriched with additional data about the players, in this case whether the player on the leaderboard is you, or if they are a friend of yours.

 ```lua
 local LEADERBOARD_REF = script:GetCustomProperty("LeaderboardRef")